 The projector contains precision parts, some of which are glass.
-Follow these guidelines to transport or ship the projector safely:
+Follow these guidelines to transport, ship, or store the projector safely:

-- Close the lens cover to protect the lens. - Remove any equipment connected to the projector. - When transporting the projector a long distance or as checked luggage, pack it in a firm box with cushioning around it and mark the box "Fragile." - When shipping the projector for repairs, place it in its original packing materials, if possible, or use equivalent materials with cushioning around the projector.
+- Remove any equipment connected to the projector. - Center the lens position using the vertical and horizontal lens shift dials. - When transporting the projector a long distance or as checked luggage, pack it in a firm box with cushioning around it and mark the box "Fragile." - When shipping the projector for repairs, place it in its original packing materials, if possible, or use equivalent materials with cushioning around the projector.
 Mark the box "Fragile."